-This parameter allows you to determine the time that must elapse after receiving the last character from the serial interface and sending data stored in the serial interface buffer.
+This parameter determines the time that must lapse after receiving the last character from the serial interface and sending data stored in the serial interface buffer.
 This can optimize the number of TCP data messages sent.
 In the event that the data buffer fills up before this time has expired, the data stored in the interface buffer is sent and the buffer begins to fill again.

 A zero value inhibits this function i.e., there is no wait time after the last character before sending the stored data over TCP.
-When this parameter is set to zero, it does not mean that a TCP data message is sent for each character received by the serial interface.
-It depends on the data reception mode.
+When this parameter is set to zero, it does not mean that a TCP data message is sent for each character received by the serial interface, it depends on the data reception mode.
 It is possible to send bigger or smaller blocks.

-The permitted values are between 0 and 65535 seconds.
-Default value is zero.
+Values are between 0 and 65535 seconds.
+Default is zero.
 The unit handled is 10 milliseconds (n x 10 milliseconds).

-'''

 ASDP-X Cfg>interdigit-delay <time>

-'''